 - Plan how you will get home and have a designated driver.

 - Don’t mix alcohol with medication or drugs.

 - Avoid drinking games.

-Alcohol Poisoning is serious business: if someone has too much to drink he or she is at risk of liver damage, injuries, or death.
+Alcohol Poisoning is serious: if someone has too much to drink they could be at risk of liver damage, injuries, or death.
 Know the signs and get help when you see someone exhibiting these signs.
 Remember, the person could have one or all of these symptoms.
 Not sure what to do?
 Get help!
 Call Public Safety at x3666 (From your cellphone: 507-786-3666) or an ambulance at 9-1-1.